jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

 It has been practice that all GHG inventory files are in the same *crf* directory.
 Be sure the read rights to the files exists.

-Then download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
+Third, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p`  option in `run-ghg-master.sh`.

 To produce the PartyProfile  result file filled with the  GHG inventory results type the two commands:

 	(lukeghg) prompt% convertutf8.py -f crf/'*.csv'
 	(lukeghg) prompt% run-ghg-master.sh > Import.log 2> Error.log